openconnectivity/IOTivity-Lite-setup/Readme.md

 # scripts

 ## edit_input.sh
-This scripts edits the device builder input file with nano.
+This scripts edits the device builder input file with Nano.
+Nano is a small editor that can be used to edit files in windowless system.

 ### Nano
 Nano is supplied on various linux systems like ubuntu and pi.